zilliztech/doc_en/infini/chart_types.md

 ### Overview

 In a heat map, you can use the color regions to analyze the continuous distribution of data in the map.
-The following chart uses New York taxi data to display the differences of tips in different drop-off locations.
-The color of a region is determined by the proportion of the tips given by passengers that are dropped off.
-The more closer the color is to the maximum color, the higher the proportion of the tips.
+The following chart uses New York taxi data to display the differences of total fare amounts in different drop-off locations.
+The color of a region is determined by the total fare amount paid by passengers that are dropped off.
+The more closer the color is to the maximum color, the higher the total fare amount.
 Refer to [Example datasets used in this topic](#Example-datasets-used-in-this-topic) for more information.

 ![heat map](../assets/geoheat_map_en.png)